unm-historiography/metahistory/essays/classical-antiquity/polybius.md

 > 140th Olympiad: 220–216 BC] onwards, history becomes an organic whole
 > [somatoeides]: the affairs of Italy and Africa are connected with
 > [inter-linked with – symplekesthai] those of Asia and Greece, and all
 > events bear a relationship and contribute to a single end.”
+Eckstein, 330

 ## Bibliography